Want to give your Arduino the ability to know exactly where it is on the planet? The NEO-6M GPS module can do just that—and more.

 U-center software

-- Chart view of any two parameters of choice
+- Chart View – lets you graph any two parameters of your choice

 Connecting NEO-6M to U-center

-To use the U-Center software, you need to connect your NEO-6M to your PC using a USB to TTL converter.
+To use U-Center with the NEO-6M GPS module, you first need to connect the module to your PC using a USB to TTL converter.

-The image below shows the NEO-6M connected to the PC with the PL2303 USB to TTL converter.
+The image below shows the NEO-6M connected to a PC using a PL2303 USB to TTL converter:

 Using U-center

-Locate the Communications toolbar and click the arrow next to the icon.
-This will show a list of all available COM ports.
-Select the corresponding COM port where the receiver is connected.
+Next, locate the Communications Toolbar.
+Click the arrow next to the port icon to see a list of all available COM ports.
+Then, select the port where your GPS receiver is connected.